karpathy/karpathy.github.io/nntutorial.md

 console.log('circuit output: ' + s.value); // prints 0.8808
 ```

 And now lets compute the gradient: Simply iterate in reverse order and call the `backward` function!
-Remeber that we stored the pointers to the units when we did the forward pass, so every gate has access to its inputs and also the output unit it previously produced.
+Remember that we stored the pointers to the units when we did the forward pass, so every gate has access to its inputs and also the output unit it previously produced.

 ```javascript
 s.grad = 1.0;